HCL-TECH-SOFTWARE/digital-experience/docs/get_started/architecture_overview/index.md

 ![Containerization Architecture Overview](../../images/HCL-DX-deployment-diagram-Kubernetes.png)

 One component, DX Core, is common to both deployment options.
 DX Core contains several functions, which were originally available for traditional deployments.
-Those functions applicable to both traditional and container-based deployments.
+These functions are applicable to both traditional and container-based deployments.

 In addition to the DX Core features, several container-specific features are available only for the container-based deployments.